-This week’s edition of food and drink retail magazine The Grocer features an article bearing the title: ‘UK food assurance is broken.
+A November 2017 edition of food and drink retail magazine The Grocer featured an article bearing the title: ‘UK food assurance is broken.
 So how do we fix it?’.
 Written by Buying and Supplying Editor Carina Perkins, the article puts forward the claim that “Everyone – from food safety experts to industry leaders and trade unionists – seems to agree the current system of assurance is broken.”

 Perkins goes on to outline a situation whereby “the UK food industry is more audited than ever – which is ultimately driving up prices for the consumer – but no one is any safer than before.”

 The article features comments from several industry experts including former Authenticate IS Technical Director Dawn Welham, who outlined the need for increased transparency and a shift away from an ever-increasing number of checks and balances, proposing that “more of the same is not going to change the business… while most businesses have the competency to pass audits, it is necessary to separate out those who continue to do the right thing when no one is looking from those who don’t.”

 “Knowing who your suppliers really are, back to the farm for every single ingredient in every single product that your customers buy, is anything but simple; at best, many food businesses only know who their primary or immediate suppliers are.
 Full supply chain mapping is a good starting point, but making sure that you are working with suppliers who are well intended and well informed is a much harder task.”

 As an ex-EHO and President Elect for the Chartered Institute of Environmental Health, Dawn’s comments reflect the need for modernisation: “With the technology available now, there’s no reason why things should still be the same as they were 20 years ago.
 We need to create a much more holistic picture of a business’s intent in order to crack the integrity code which will help to ensure better food safety”.